 Getting started with the harp can take some time – deciding about the time, finding a teacher or a course, locating an instrument… Many prospective harpists think that the latter – finding a harp – is the first step (click here to watch Lesson 29 and learn more about finding an instrument).

-There are a few other things that you can do instead, and I wrote more about them in my Discover the Harp ebook that you can download.
+There are a few other things that you can do instead, and I wrote more about them in my Discover the Harp ebook [currently not available].
 In this ebook I am sharing with you three tips on how to better prepare for playing the harp.
 And what’s best – you can work on all of them without your own instrument!

 - why sitting well will help you play well

 2. Reading the music

 There are two different approaches to playing any instrument – learning to play with the music and playing by ear.
 I am explaining a bit more about:

 - why I encourage all my students to play with the music